onewithnow/onewithnow.github.io/_posts/2011-02-14-what-is-love.md

 More than a quarter of a century ago, Tina Turner sang

-> What’s love got to do with it
-	What's love but a second hand emotion
-	Who needs a heart
-	When a heart can be broken
+> What’s love got to do with it?
+What's love but a second hand emotion?
+Who needs a heart, when a heart can be broken?

 What is love?
 Can we define it?
 Quantify it?
 Is there a right or wrong type of love?